 Your profile photo should be a high-resolution headshot, well-lit with professional attire.
 Stay away from action shots, full-length photos, selfies, or photos that don’t fit well in the LinkedIn 400 x 400 dimensions.
 While you may not be able to get to a professional photographer’s studio, study competitors’ headshots and have someone at home take a photo on their phone.
 Pro tip: iPhone’s “portrait” setting is excellent for this purpose.

 Next, while it might seem unimportant, your background photo can actually tell a lot to a potential client – fast.
 The background banner photo sits behind your profile photo and it’s a chance to add another layer to the story of who you are and what you can offer.
 If you are just getting started in your field and don’t have a lot of experience, use a background photo of you and your team to add credibility and weight to your profile.
 Use it to tout a recent mention in the press or other win, or offer an inspirational quote that gives a window into who you are and what you believe in.
 Another way to use it is to showcase what you are passionate about outside of work – use an appropriate and professional action shot and connect with clients through mutual interest.
 The website canva.com has tons of free images and templates if you get stuck here.

 Summing it up

 Summaries are where the action happens.
-Clients want to know what you bring to the table, what makes you tick, and even what you are passionate about outside of your business.
+Clients want to know what you bring to the table, what makes you tick and what you are passionate about outside of your business.
 Write as if you are telling a story about who you are, what successes you’ve had in the past and how you can help potential new clients.
 Stay away from jargon and business lingo and instead write how you speak.
-Ask a colleague to read your draft before you post and offer feedback.
-Real, authentic and relatable are the qualities you want to impart here.
+Ask a colleague to read your draft before you post and offer feedback or consider using a free writing tool like grammarly.com.
+Real, and relatable are the qualities you want to impart here.